Valuation Minimum Standards

 Mortgagee-in-possession valuation requirements

-Guidelines and checklist to be followed by valuers when completing valuations for mortgagee-in-possession (MIP) valuation purposes.
+Guidelines to be followed by valuers when completing valuations for mortgagee-in-possession (MIP) valuation purposes.

 Acceptable membership classes